 When it comes to recertification, if your propane grill tank is no longer certified by your propane provider or the U.S. Department of Transportation, a solid first step is to find out if it's acceptable for Blue Rhino exchange or our Tank Buyback program.
 If a grill cylinder is too damaged and unable to be repaired, then it'll need to be disposed of.
 Unsure if your tank needs recertification?
 Then check out this video.

 If all signs point toward having to get rid of your small propane tank, you might wonder, "How do I dispose of my small propane tank?"
 In any case, it’s important to note that it’s never OK to put propane tanks of any kind in garbage bins for curbside trash or recycle services.
 This is a fire hazard as there’s a chance the slightest amount of propane released could cause a fire.

 Disposing of a grill tank or any other small propane tanks

-You can either purchase an exchange at one of our thousands of retail providers or, if not looking for another grill tank, simply write "recycle" on it and place it next to a Blue Rhino retailer’s propane tank cage.
+If the tank is too damaged or not in acceptable condition, simply write "recycle" on it and place it next to a Blue Rhino retailer’s propane tank cage.
 Our friends at Blue Rhino will take care of it for you.
 Please note that Blue Rhino will not accept damaged propane tanks.
 If a Ferrellgas location is more convenient for you, contact us or stop by during business hours.
 Your friendly propane professionals will take care of this free of charge.

 There are external options too, however, quite limited.
 Many landfills, recycling centers, and scrap metal dealers will not accept grill tanks or other small propane tanks.
 Some hazardous waste disposal sites or local public works departments may take your tanks, while others recommend calling a propane supplier.